 - Provide education about gynecologic cancers and the importance of seeking care first from a gynecologic oncologist if a gynecologic cancer is suspected or diagnosed;

-- Support promising, innovative gynecologic cancer research and train a cadre of clinicians/scientists to participate in clinically relevant research in collaboration with the National Cancer Institute.
+- Support promising, innovative gynecologic cancer research and train a cadre of clinicians/scientists to participate in clinically relevant research.

 All members of the Society of Gynecologic Oncology (SGO) are members of the Foundation for Women’s Cancer.
 SGO works primarily with physicians and other health professionals, whereas the Foundation’s efforts are directed toward the public, making their educational missions complementary.